eldang/datamungers/README.md

 ### Scripts that should be usable out of the box

+Most of these have additional explanation at the top of the file, clarifying what they were made for and how to use them.

+* [clear_out_of_range.py](./clear_out_of_range.py) - takes a CSV in which some fields are market as suspect by a metadata column, and removes all of those values so only data that the provider trusts is left.
 * [earthquakemap.r](./earthquakemap.r) - downloads a snapshot of recent earthquake data from USGS and plots it on a world map.
 * [earthquakemaps.r](./earthquakemaps.r) - version of the above that makes a series of frames to be animated, rather than one image containing all the data.
 * [NOAAdownloader.py](./NOAAdownloader.py) - downloads historical weather data from NOAA's archive and converts it from an idiosyncratic format into straightforward CSV.
 See [http://eldan.co.uk/2012/10/rain-redux/](http://eldan.co.uk/2012/10/rain-redux/) for background and a use example.